gajenderyadavv/live-video-streaming-server/README.md

 ## Architecture:

+Note:We can use the camera and a Physical/Sowftware Encoder to encode the video from the camera and then send it to the UNix Machine.

 OBS-->Stream Config.(refer to Point 2 in suggestions)---Will send the stream from your obs-->Unix Machine

 Unix Machine-->Docker-->Nginx-Rtmp_Html Container-->Configured Rtmp endpoint with S3 bucket to push video file to s3 bucket and nginx.conf with ffmpeg for transcoding.